lehrmanaidins/lehrmanaidins/README.md

 ### English
 I am also in DE English 12 w/ Germana Community College, and have consistiently have gotten > 'A'.

+### Extracurricular Activities
+I am actively involved in the following:
+.> Marksmanship